tpoisot/ms_proba_networks/ms/maintext.md

 probabilistic context.

-Understanding the structure of ecological networks, and whether it relates to ecosystem properties, is emerging as a key challenge for community ecology.
+Understanding the structure of ecological networks, and whether it relates to ecosystem properties, is emergent as a key challenge for community ecology.
 A proper estimation of this structure requires tools that address all forms of complexity, the most oft-neglected yet pervasive of which is the fact that interactions are variable.
 By developing these metrics, we allow future analyses